dylanjones784/Markdown-Guide/BestPractiseGuide.md

 | 5xxx  | Server Error        | Server failed to fulfill the valid request.                       |

-It is recommended for developers to have a dedicated service or class in the server layer that is dedicated to returning generic return messages alongside the correct status code.
+It is recommended for developers to have a dedicated service or class in the server layer that is dedicated to returning generic return messages alongside the correct Status Code.

-Correct HTTP status codes must be used for all responses by the API to indicate the outcome of a given request.
+Correct HTTP Status Codes must be used for all responses by the API to indicate the outcome of a given request.
 Below is a table of what developers should return for each of the HTTP operations